Current switching behavior mediated via hinge modes in higher-order topological phases using altermagnets: Emergence of SOTI and its implications in current-switching behavior via hinge modes

 To identify the two types of SOTI phases in transport, we consider a setup where two leads are attached at $z=0$ (BL) and at $z=L_z$ (TL) (see the inset of Fig.\,\ref{Fig4}(d) for the setup), with a finite size system along the $x$ and $y$ directions.
 A voltage bias, $eV$, is applied across the top and bottom leads to compute the differential conductance resulting from the hinge modes propagating along the $z$-direction.
 We compute and depict the corresponding $\frac{dI}{dV}^{\rm (H)}(eV)$ (Eq.\,\eqref{Eq.dIdV_H}) in Fig.\,\ref{Fig4}(c) in case of both the SOTI$^{\rm (I)}$ and SOTI$^{\rm (II)}$ phases.
 Moreover, in the inset of Fig.\,\ref{Fig4}(c), we mark the bulk gaps, $E_{g1}$ (in the SOTI$^{\rm (I)}$ phase) and $E_{g2}$ (in case of SOTI$^{\rm (II)}$ phase) to explicitly highlight the contribution to the conductance arising from the hinge states ($eV<E_{g1},E_{g2}$) and bulk states ($eV>E_{g1}, E_{g2}$).
 Interestingly, we observe that $\frac{dI}{dV}^{\rm (H)}$ attains a quantized value of $4e^2/h$ for $E\le E_{g1}$ only in the SOTI$^{\rm (I)}$ phase, while $\frac{dI}{dV}^{\rm (H)}$ remains zero for $eV\le E_{g2}$ in case of SOTI$^{\rm (II)}$ phase.
 The reason can be attributed to the fact that in the SOTI$^{\rm (I)}$ phase, four gapless dispersive hinge modes are propagating along the $z$-direction, which results in a total conductance of $4e^2/h$.
 However, such hinge modes are absent in the SOTI$^{\rm (II)}$ phase.
-We then compute the zero-bias conductance, $\frac{dI}{dV}^{\rm (H)}|_{eV=0}$, by varying the strength of $J_{xy}$ and present the results in Fig.\,\ref{Fig4}(d).
-Notably, we observe that $\frac{dI}{dV}^{\rm (H)}|_{eV=0}$ becomes non-zero and quantized when $J_{xz}<J_{xy}$ while it is zero if $J_{xz}>J_{xy}$.
+We extend our analysis by incorporating onsite random static disorder of the form, $\mc{H}_{\rm dis} = \sum_{\mbf{r}} V_{\mbf{r}} \,\mu_0\sigma_0s_0$, where $V_{\mbf{r}}$ is a random variable drawn from a box distribution $[ -V_{\rm dis}, V_{\rm dis} ]$ and corresponds to the onsite potential at $\mbf{r}=(x,y,z)$.
+We then compute the zero-bias conductance, $\frac{dI}{dV}^{\rm (H)}|_{eV=0}$, by varying the strength of $J_{xy}$ and present the results in Fig.\,\ref{Fig4}(d) choosing different disorder strengths.
+Notably, in the clean limit ($V_{\rm dis}=0$), we observe that $\frac{dI}{dV}^{\rm (H)}|_{eV=0}$ becomes non-zero and quantized when $J_{xz}<J_{xy}$ while it is zero if $J_{xz}>J_{xy}$.
 This is due to the fact that the gapless hinge modes propagating along the $z$-direction exist only in the SOTI$^{\rm (I)}$ phase \ie for $J_{xz}<J_{xy}$ (see Fig.\,\ref{Fig4}(a)), which leads to the conductance quantization.
 Whereas, for $J_{xz}>J_{xy}$, the system enters into the SOTI$^{\rm (II)}$ phase where hinge modes propagate only along the $x$ and $y$ direction, not along the $z$-direction (see Fig.\,\ref{Fig4}(b)).
 This special feature can be utilized as a current-switching mechanism mediated via the 1D hinge modes where, tuning the strength of $J_{xz}$ relative to $J_{xy}$, one can control the direction of current flow along a particular direction.
+Importantly, we also observe that the current-switcing behavior survives even for finite disorder strengths as shown in the inset of Fig.\,\ref{Fig4}(d) (see SM~\cite{supp} for more details).
+We also examine the current-switching behavior with an exponentially decaying profile of altermagnetic exchange inside TI.
+In this case, while exact conductance quantization is lifted, the switching effect still remains clearly visible (see SM~\cite{supp} for further details).
 However, by choosing appropriate lead configuration, one can also make SOTI$^{\rm (II)}$ phase conducting in this switching behavior.
 This feature might carry high relevance and utility in modern electronic devices.